xmartlabs/mPOS-SDK-iOS/README.md

   * `CFBundleDisplayName` with the display name for your app.
   * `UISupportedExternalAccessoryProtocols` with an array of just one value `com.adyen.bt1`.
-  * For iOS 8: `NSLocationWhenInUseUsageDescription` or `NSLocationAlwaysUsageDescription`,\n for iOS 7: `NSLocationUsageDescription` with the location usage description message for the users.
+  * For iOS 8: `NSLocationWhenInUseUsageDescription` or `NSLocationAlwaysUsageDescription`, for iOS 7: `NSLocationUsageDescription` with the location usage description message for the users.

 5. Import PaylevenSDK into your files: